fladdict/llmermaid/README.md

 A: AI conduct in-depth research using Bing to gather essential information for the painting task.
 B: AI analyze the acquired information and develop a captivating prompt for the painting.
 C: AI utilize DALL-E 3 to create the stunning painting.
-D: AI critically review the painting and strategize for potential improvements or refinements.
+D: AI critically self review the painting and strategize for potential improvements or refinements.
 ```